remix-run/remix/docs/api/app.md

 }
 ```

-Because `prisma` isn't used in the default component export it will be removed from the browser bundle.
-And because nothing is using `PrismaClient` anymore, the entire dependency is removed from the browser bundle.
+Because `prisma` is only used in the loader it will be removed from the browser bundle.

 ### Loader arg: params